kjayma/surveyor_gui/README.md

     @user ? @user.last_name + ', ' + @user.first_name : nil

 Note that SurveyorGui controllers expect to use surveyor_gui's own layout view, surveyor_gui_default.rb.
 A copy will be placed in your application's app/views/layouts directory.
 You may need edit it for various reasons, such as adding a Devise login/logout link.
+Keep in mind that surveyor_gui works in an isolated namespace, so devise helpers need to be namespaced to the main app.
+That means that any view local to surveyor_gui would need to refer to Devise's new_user_registration_path as main_app.new_user_registration_path.
+If you wanted to add a login/logout link to the surveyor_gui_default layout, you might add something like this:

+    <% if user_signed_in? %>
+      Logged in as <strong><%= current_user.email %></strong>.
+      <%= link_to 'Edit profile', main_app.edit_user_registration_path %> |
+      <%= link_to "Logout", main_app.destroy_user_session_path, method: :delete %>
+    <% else %>
+      <%= link_to "Sign up", main_app.new_user_registration_path %> |
+      <%= link_to "Login", main_app.new_user_session_path %>
+    <% end %>

+## Surveyor

+Please take a look at the NUBIC/surveyor on github.
+The README.doc file will help you to understand how the surveyor engine works.
+Also, the wiki has a very useful data diagram that will help you to grasp the data structure of the surveys and responses.